michelle-miller/assistant-icp/upgrade.md

 To upgrade your instance, complete these steps:

-1. Back up the data store.
+1. From the earlier version of the service, [export any workspaces](/docs/services/assistant-icp?topic=assistant-private-configure-workspace#exporting-and-copying-workspaces) you want to keep.
-1. Uninstall the data store.
+1. Uninstall the previous version.
-1. Create a new service.
-1. Shut down the new service.
+1. Install the new version of the service.
-1. Restore the data store.
-1. Start the new service.
+1. [Import the workspaces](/docs/services/assistant-icp?topic=assistant-private-configure-workspace#creating-workspaces) that you exported earlier.